tanujjain2015/run-buddy/README.md

-# Run Buddy is a new website
+# Run Buddy is a new website.
+Test merge...

 # Add a new Comment